 Over the past decade, Ohio was one of the nation's most active states in the area of asbestos litigation reform.
 By 2000, Ohio was one of only five states that accounted for more than two-thirds of the country's new asbestos-related case filings.
 This distinction prompted Ohio lawmakers to tackle asbestos-related tort reform.
-They are considered leaders in controlling the number of active asbestos cases in its state courts.
+They are considered leaders in limiting the number of active asbestos cases in its state courts.

 Driving factors behind Ohio’s reform efforts were filings by claimants with no impairments and an increased number of bankruptcies by Ohio-based companies with significant asbestos liabilities.
 Citing concerns that frivolous claims would negatively impact the state’s economy and the availability of money for truly sick claimants, lawmakers actively participated in national debates about asbestos litigation.
 Meanwhile, Ohio state courts saw a large uptick in asbestos filings.
 By 2004, Cuyahoga County, Ohio’s most populous county, had 41,000 pending asbestos lawsuits.